 This is my most popular blog of all time.
 Every time I re-read it, it grounds me in my true purpose.
 There’s lots of advice out there on how to find your purpose, but most of it creates stress and, in my opinion, totally misses the mark.
 That’s why I want to share this with you today.
 Get ready for a huge sigh of relief because it’s easier than you think.

-Just thinking about finding your purpose can literally make folks sweat — especially in January.
-Like it or not, we’re at a precipice.
-We’re being called to leap into new beginnings and all that jazz.
-Perhaps you’re reflecting on the last 365 days and saying “Well, I sure got a lot done, but what’s it all for?
-What’s my higher calling?
+Just thinking about finding your purpose can literally make folks sweat.
+We tie ourselves up in knots searching for answers to questions like: What’s my higher calling?
 How do I stop spinning my wheels and get down to business?
-And to be even more blunt: What the hell am I supposed to be doing with my life?!”
+And to be even more blunt: What the hell am I supposed to be doing with my life?!

 I struggled with this too, until I finally found my purpose (spoiler alert: or so I thought) with Crazy Sexy Cancer and then Crazy Sexy everything else.
 At first I felt very strong and proud.
 My feathers were fluffed.
 I had finally arrived spiritually.
 For the rest of my days I wouldn’t have to worry about the nagging, burning “what’s my purpose?” question.
 I used to tell myself, “Well, that’s one good thing that came from cancer …” It seemed pretty clear: My purpose was to help people get healthier, teach prevention and raise awareness about animal welfare.
 Pretty rad.
 A karmic home run.
 Check the grand quest off the list and mooove on.